MicrosoftDocs/cloud-adoption-framework/docs/strategy/mission-objectives.md

 - **Meet with and involve key stakeholders across your organization.** Ensure that you clearly represent the business and departmental mission and objectives and that all stakeholders understand them.
 You might include problem statements that a cloud adoption addresses.

-- **Define and align cloud adoption objectives and key results.** Clearly define, refine and align the cloud objectives based on the organization's mission and objectives.
+- **Define and align cloud adoption objectives and key results.** Clearly define, refine, and align the cloud objectives based on your organization's mission and objectives.

-- **Define key results for objectives.** Once objectives are defined and aligned, establish specific key results to achieve the objectives, including key performance indicators (KPIs), to measure progress.
+- **Define key results for objectives.** After you define and align objectives, establish specific key results to achieve the objectives, including key performance indicators (KPIs), to measure progress.

 - **Establish accountability.** Ensure key results have accountable roles assigned to them and ensure that key results and associated KPIs are reviewed periodically, preferably at least quarterly at the strategic level.

-- **Prioritize clarity.** Ensure that your objectives, key results and accountability are clear, concise, accessible and easy to understand for everyone.
+- **Prioritize clarity.** Ensure that your objectives, key results, and accountability are clear, concise, accessible and easy to understand for everyone.

 ## Measure success